ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## When should I use an attention layer?

-Attention layers should be considered for any sequence problem.
+Attention layers should be considered for **any sequence problem**.
 Unlike recurrent neural networks, they can be easily parallelized, making training fast.
 Fast training means either cheaper training, or more training for the same amount of compute.

-The Transformer is a sequence model without recurrence (it doesn't use an LSTM), allowing it to be efficiently trained (avoiding backpropagation through time).
+The Transformer is a sequence model without recurrence (it doesn't use an LSTM), allowing it to be trained without backpropagation through time.

-One additional benefit of an attention layer is being able to use the alignment scores for interpretability.
+One additional benefit of an attention layer is being able to use the alignment scores for interpretability - similar to how we can use the hidden state in an LSTM as a representation of the sequence.

 <br />